edooley7/dsp/05-python.md

 # Learn Python

-We will work with Python 2.7 throughout the course.
-Getting familiar with Python is crucial.
+Read Allen Downey's [Think Python](http://www.greenteapress.com/thinkpython/) for getting up to speed with both Python 2.7 and computer science topics.
+It's completely available online, or you can buy a physical copy if you would like.

 [![Think Python](img/think_python.png)](http://www.greenteapress.com/thinkpython/)

-We recommend Allen Downey's [Think Python](http://www.greenteapress.com/thinkpython/) for getting up to speed with both Python and computer science topics.
-It's completely available online, or you can buy a physical copy if you would like.

 For quick and easy interactive practice with Python, many people enjoy [Codecademy's Python track](http://www.codecademy.com/en/tracks/python).
 There's also [Learn Python The Hard Way](http://learnpythonthehardway.org/book/) and [The Python Tutorial](https://docs.python.org/2/tutorial/).